 Legal Reporting Requirements

-- Health care facilities: Notifiable to local health jurisdiction within 24 hours
+- Health care providers and Health care facilities: Notifiable to local health jurisdiction within 24 hours

 - Veterinarians: Suspected human cases notifiable within 24 hours to the local health jurisdiction; animal cases notifiable to Washington State Department of Agriculture (see: https://app.leg.wa.gov/wac/default.aspx?cite=16-70)